 - Predict possible mistakes.
 When there’s no chance to use buttons because you need users to type in the name of their city, for example, expect misspellings.
 Think about the most popular mistakes and include them in the list of words that trigger a reply to avoid the conversation restart.

 - Be straightforward with chatbot limitations.
-If a user types in something that your chatbot wasn’t programmed to answer, make reply as such: “Sorry, but I don’t understand.”
+If a user types in something that your chatbot wasn’t programmed to answer, make a reply as such: “Sorry, but I don’t understand.”
 And give a couple of buttons like “Go back” or “Main menu” as a response.

 - Make chatbot speak your language.
 Use emojis, images, and all available chatbot builder functionality to create conversations relevant to your brand communication style.